 A list of the topics we will cover this semester and the order in which we will cover them follows.
 The readings and problems for each Unit will be posted on the class website as the semester unfolds, with ample time for you to prepare for each class.
-The assignments for roughly the first half of the course have already been posted.
-(Because the assignment for each Unit includes not only an excerpt from the casebook but also statutes, regulations, a problem set, and occasional supplemental materials, it is impractical to list the assigned readings in this syllabus).
+The assignments for roughly the first month have already been posted.
+(Because the assignment for each Unit includes reading from the casebook, statutes, regulations, a problem set, and occasional supplemental materials), it is impractical to list the assignments here.

-Please note that the following schedule is extremely tentative and will almost certainly change depending upon our pace.
+The following schedule is extremely tentative and will almost certainly change depending upon our pace.
 Depending on what interests us as a class this semester, we will spend more or less time on certain units than predicted below.
 Every class moves at a different pace.
-To that end, beyond the first few class meetings, I have not indicated the exact date on which we will cover a given topic.
+To that end, I cannot indicate on which dates we will cover a given topic.
 With that in mind, unless I state otherwise at the end of class, for the next class, you should go ahead and prepare the reading and problems for the next Unit.
 For Units projected to take more than one class, I will indicate to you how much to prepare for each class.
-If class ends and you are not sure what we are going to cover the next day, please ask me to clarify.
+If class ends and you are not sure what we are going to cover next, please ask me.